trunk-io/docs/flaky-tests/buildkite-quickstart.md

 ***

-If you're interested in understanding the specifics of this binary or want to contribute to it, you can find the open source repo [here](https://github.com/trunk-io/analytics-cli).
+If you're interested in better understanding this binary or want to contribute to it, you can find the open source repo [here](https://github.com/trunk-io/analytics-cli).